|

 WILLIAM son of MATTHEW FRETWELL Dec. ye 26th

-He rated a mention in his Uncle Johannes’s will, at which
+He rated a mention in his Uncle Johannes’s will, at which time he would

-Cawthorne where his occupation was Husbandman.
+where his occupation was Husbandman.

-The identity of his wife (assuming he was married) and the
+The identity of his wife (assuming he was married) and the mother of his

-the dates of the couple’s deaths, of which the most that can be assumed was that
+of the couple’s deaths, of which the most that can be assumed was that

-this sad event would have taken place after the birth of his daughter Mary.
+this sad event would have taken place after the birth of his daughter

 Children of William Fretwell and ?